 Criticism will either crush you or energize you.

-As soon as I’ve been criticised, I simply get alone and ask myself one simple question: what should I learn from what has just been said to me or about me?
+As soon after I’ve been criticised, I simply get alone and ask myself one simple question…’what should I learn from what has just been said about me?’

 My thinking is this: whatever truth I gain from the conversation can be used to help me to become a better person.

-Is it done discretely in private or publicly in order to damage my reputation?
+– Is it done discreetly in private or publicly, in order to damage my reputation?

 If you’re facing criticism today, take another look at how Jesus handled it, and ask Him to help you to do the same.

 1 Peter 2:23 ‘When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.’

 A daily devotion for a better way of living.